ddprrt/ddprrt.github.io/_posts/2017-06-27-grid-concepts.md

 A fully flexible grid layout with no media queries at all. ([Pen](https://codepen.io/ddprrt/pen/EmLVYd))

-This is layouting heaven!
-Automatic layouting is also the one thing that is hugely different from the previous grid specification that's available from IE10 onwards.
+This is layout heaven!
+Automatic layout is also the one thing that is hugely different from the previous grid specification that's available from IE10 onwards.
 With the old spec you have to place each grid item explicitely on both x- and y- axis, otherwise all items would overlap on the first position.
 A little bit of extra work, but a good fallback if you have to support those browsers as well.
 Speaking of which …

 ## Using Grid layout now